-The ORSA is an annual process, which builds on the existing risk and capital management and business planning processes across the Aegon Nederland-group.
-The frequency of the ORSA process may increase if there is reason for such increase.
+The Own Risk & Solvency Assessment (ORSA) is a continuous process which builds on the existing risk and capital management and business planning processes within Aegon Spaarkas.
 The ORSA unites these processes under a single framework, ensuring key business decisions are based on an internal assessment of risk and associated capital requirements.
-It connects and aligns risk and capital management, business planning, and strategic decision making processes, and delivers the "ORSA outcomes" (from "Solvency II" Directive 2009/138/EC, Article 45(1)) namely:
+It connects and aligns risk and capital management, business planning, and strategic decision making processes, and delivers the "ORSA outcomes" namely:

-- "the assessment of overall solvency needs taking into account the specific risk profile, approved risk tolerance limits and the business strategy of the undertaking; - the compliance, on a continuous basis, with the capital requirements and with the requirements regarding technical provisions; and - the comparison of the risk profile with the assumptions underlying the SCR and internal model."
+- The assessment of overall solvency needs taking into account the specific risk profile, approved risk tolerance limits and the business strategy of the undertaking. - The compliance, on a continuous basis, with the capital requirements and with the requirements regarding technical provisions; and - The comparison of the risk profile with the assumptions underlying the Solvency Capital Requirement and internal model."